AlexGwooden/Cultural-Modalities-/README.md

 # Cultural-Modalities-
-This is a Logic Pro plugin that can be used to transpose notes across various cultural modalities.
+This is a Logic Pro plugin that transposes notes across various cultural modalities.
+To use this plugin, copy and paste the PDF file into Scripter and run the code.
+If you want to change the modality, simply scroll to where it says "var activeRaagName =" and then type or paste the name of the modality you want to use after the =.
+Make sure to put the name of the modality in quotes.